-OCFS continues their contract for the 8th year with the University of Kansas for use of the Result Oriented Management (ROM) system to provide CFSR outcome data down to a worker level through a web-based portal.
-During 2014 and into 2015 ROM will upgrade Maine's ROM Reports Service Model.
-This model will provide technology updates, enhanced reporting functionality and allow for a range of new administrative tools for OCFS staff customizations.
-Maine OCFS continues to work with the ROM Director and team in replacing, modifying, eliminating and or phasing out reports from the ROM Core Model to successfully align with the changing CSFR outcome measures.
+OCFS continues their contract for the 9th year with the University of Kansas for use of the Result Oriented Management (ROM) system to provide CFSR outcome data down to a worker level through a web-based portal.
+During 2015 ROM upgraded Maine's ROM Reports Service Model.
+This model now provides OCFS technology updates, enhanced reporting functionality and allows for a range of new administrative tools for staff customizations.
+Maine OCFS Information Services staffs continue to work with the ROM Director and University of Kansas team in replacing, modifying, eliminating and or phasing out reports from the ROM Core Model to successfully align with the changing CSFR Round 3 outcome measures.

-APS Healthcare continues to have the contract with the State of Maine's Department of Health and Human Services to provide a Behavioral Health Utilization Management System for services currently purchased through the State's Office of Maine Care Services and administered by the Children's Behavioral Health Services of OCFS.
+APS Healthcare continues to have the contract with the State of Maine's DHHS to provide a Behavioral Health Utilization Management System for services currently purchased through the State's Office of Maine Care Services and administered by the CBHS of OCFS.

-As part of the Maine ASO Behavioral Health Utilization Review Program they provide eligibility verification, utilization management services including: prior authorization, utilization review, and retrospective review for behavioral health services through their Web based authorization system Care Connection.
-This system in collaboration with the State of Maine Web based Enterprise Information System collects, tracks and produces data associated with children's behavioral health assessment, treatment and transitional services and reportable events.
+As part of the Maine ASO Behavioral Health Utilization Review Program, APS HealthCare continues to provide eligibility verification and utilization management services that include: prior authorization, utilization review, and retrospective review for behavioral health services through their Web based authorization system Care Connection.
+This system in collaboration with the State of Maine Web based Enterprise Information System collects, tracks and produces data associated with children's behavioral health assessment, treatment, transitional services and reportable events that supports the continuum of care and services for children not in foster care as well as those who are in foster care.